-Prior to teaching, Prof. Graham was a trial attorney for a law firm in Louisiana and in the Office of the General Counsel, United States Department of Agriculture in Washington, D.C.
-Her non-legal interests include tennis, music, and arts and crafts.
+Professor Sharlene Graham joined the Chase faculty in 1991 after practicing as a trial attorney for a law firm in Louisiana and in the Office of the General Counsel, United States Department of Agriculture in Washington, D.C.
+She is admitted to practice in Louisiana, New Jersey and Ohio.
+Her non-legal interests include tennis, music and arts-and-crafts.

 Presenter on domestic abuse issues to community organizations in the Greater Cincinnati area and on-campus student groups at NKU.